Iranduba

 Iranduba is a municipality located in the Brazilian state of Amazonas.

+The population of Iranduba in 2020 was 49,011 and its area is 2,215 km2, making it the smallest municipality in Amazonas in terms of area.

+Geography

-The population of Iranduba in 2020 was 49,011 and its area is 2,215 km², making it the smallest municipality in Amazonas in terms of area.
-It is located south and west of Manaus on the right bank of the Rio Negro and the left bank of the Solimões River.
+The municipality is located south and west of Manaus on the right bank of the Rio Negro and the left bank of the Solimões River.
 It is connected to Manaus by the Manaus Iranduba Bridge, a cable-stayed bridge which opened in 2011.

 The municipality contains about 21% of the Rio Negro Right Bank Environmental Protection Area, a 1140990 ha sustainable use conservation unit that controls use of an area of Amazon rainforest along the Rio Negro above the junction with the Solimões River.